2020-2021-s2-autonomous-robotics-b/micro-bit/README.md

 ## Who

-Developed by... (first names only)
+Autonomous Robotics A Block: Connor, Asher, Hannah

 ## What

-We accomplished... (what does your code do?)
+We accomplished making a small button pressing game.

 ## How

-We used the micro:bit capabilities... (how does your code work?)
+We used the micro:bit capabilities of an array of 5 by 5 leds and the two A and B buttons.
+Our code uses a while loop to continously check the values of each button and change a varible score based of of their state.
+We used custom images that displayed either button A or button B as the current winner.

 ## Why

-We made the design choices we made because... (why did you do what you did? what did you try first? what did you learn?)
+We made the design choices we made because we were focused on creating a robust program that would not fail.
+We wanted to make a fun game and desgined our code off of that goal.